wangjuanmt/sql-collection/README.md

 ### TCL (Transaction Control Language)
 Transaction Control Language commands are used to manage transactions in the database.
 These are used to manage the changes made by DML-statements.
 It also allows statements to be grouped together into logical transactions.
+Following commands are used to control transactions.
+It is important to note that these statements cannot be used while creating tables and are only used with the DML Commands such as – INSERT, UPDATE and DELETE.
 `````` sql
 COMMIT: Commit command is used to permanently save any transaction
             into the database.